 About 40 local artists met at C3 Lab in South End today to learn about potentially submitting work to Art With Heart, the yearly art auction that over the last 19 years has raised $1.8 million for Safe Alliance, a local organization that supports survivors of domestic violence and sexual assault.

 This year’s auction and juried art competition will be held on Feb.
 23 at the Elder Gallery.
-Artists have until Feb.
-8 to apply to donate art online.
-They can do so through the Safe Alliance website.
+Tickets are for sale through the Safe Alliance website.

 For Carol Shinn, director of community engagement with Safe Alliance, Art With Heart has special meaning compared to the multiple other well-known events, such as Walk a Mile In Her Shoes, that Safe Alliance holds throughout the year.

 “To me, this particular event is the most personal event we do because we are asking people to turn themselves inside out with art,” Shinn said on Tuesday.

 This year’s event comes at a precarious time for Safe Alliance, which houses 119 women and children in its domestic violence shelter at any given time among other services.
 According to Shinn, about $1.9 million in grant money for the organization is currently being withheld due to the government shutdown.
 Although she admitted that the organization has plenty of savings, the future remains unsure.

 “Everything really matters to us right now,” Shinn said.
 “We have no idea how long this will last so we’re preparing for the future.”

 Local artists Bree Stallings and Elizabeth Palmisano addressed the group on Tuesday, offering tips on donating art and how to improve their chances at being accepted into the competition.

 While artists aren’t paid for their entries into the auction, the event is an opportunity to present work to gallery owners, art collectors and countless others who make it a point to attend one of the city’s longest-lasting art auctions.